SHOULD YOU HIRE AN ATTORNEY OR A PARALEGAL?

 RELATIONSHIP BETWEEN PARALEGALS AND ATTORNEYS

-Paralegals may provide legal advice to an attorney with respect to a case, but the attorney is ultimately responsible for the final decision of how that legal advice applies to the case at hand.
-Therefore, paralegals are sometimes required to give legal advice to their attorney with respect to a case, perform legal duties, etc., but as long as the paralegal performs said duties under the supervision of an attorney, the paralegal would not be in danger, and their performance would be considered compliant with the law and other codes of legal procedures.
+Paralegals may provide legal advice to an attorney concerning a case, but the attorney is ultimately responsible for deciding how that legal advice applies to the case at hand.
+Therefore, paralegals are sometimes required to give legal advice to their attorney concerning a case, perform legal duties, etc., but as long as the paralegal performs said duties under the supervision of an attorney, the paralegal would not be in danger, and their performance would be considered compliant with the law and other codes of legal procedures.

 LEGAL ADVICE

 As aforementioned, paralegals cannot provide legal advice to individuals.
 Paralegals are not attorneys and are not regulated by the state bar association.
-Unauthorizedly giving legal advice occurs when a person, acting as a legal advisor gives an advisee a professional or formal opinion regarding the substance or procedure of the law in relation to the advisee’s particular factual situation of their case.
+The unauthorized giving of legal advice occurs when a person acting as a legal advisor gives an advisee a professional or formal opinion regarding the substance or procedure of the law concerning the advisee’s particular factual situation of their case.

 One can be accused of giving legal advice when, while contemplating the particular facts of an advisee’s situation, one applies the law and legal principles to said particular facts, and then one renders a legal opinion to the advisee based on one’s application of the law and legal principles to that advisee’s particular facts and situation.
 In other words, legal advice constitutes giving a client any information that would lead them to make a legal decision on their case.
-A paralegal can be sued for unauthorizedly providing legal advice, as well as face large fines and other penalties.
+A paralegal can be sued for unauthorizedly providing legal advice and face large fines and other penalties.

 WHAT IS THE DEFINITION OF THE “PRACTICE OF LAW”?

-While paralegals cannot provide legal advice or practice law like an attorney, they nevertheless are well versed in the legal field and know the ins and outs of the court, cases, and legal procedures.
-A paralegal has knowledge of—for example and without limitation—what documents need to be filed, what the documents should contain, when the documents need to be filed, and how the documents need to be filed.
+While paralegals cannot provide legal advice or practice law like an attorney, they nevertheless are well-versed in the legal field and know the ins and outs of the court, cases, and legal procedures.
+For example, a paralegal has knowledge of what documents need to be filed, what the documents should contain, when the documents need to be filed, and how the documents need to be filed.

 PARALEGALS SAVE ATTORNEYS’ TIME AND CLIENTS’ MONEY

-Paralegals are also very knowledgeable as to—for example and with no limitation—going through casefiles and creating a timeline of the case facts, or organizing evidence.
+Paralegals are also very knowledgeable about going through case files and creating a timeline of the case facts or organizing evidence, among other duties.
 Some paralegals even create “paralegal firms”—such as Altiorem!
 These organizations are run by a paralegal and typically do not have an attorney on staff.

 Paralegal firms typically render certain legal services at a much lower cost to litigants than an actual law firm, but their services are usually limited to filling out preexisting forms with information provided by the client.

 Hiring a paralegal is ideal for individuals who intend to represent themselves in court.
-Paralegals can help to ensure understanding on the part of the client, as well as fill out the legal documentation needed in a case before it is submitted to the court.
-If one needs legal assistance, legal advice, and/or legal representation, an actual attorney or a law firm is the better option.[6]
+Paralegals can help ensure understanding on the client’s part, as well as fill out the legal documentation needed in a case before it is submitted to the court.
+If one needs legal assistance, legal advice, and/or legal representation, an actual attorney or a law firm is the better option.6HG.org, What Is the Difference Between an Attorney a Paralegal and a Lawyer?, https://www.hg.org/legal-articles/what-is-the-difference-between-an-attorney-a-paralegal-and-a-lawyer-31786 (last visited August 10, 2022)

 WHAT IS AN ATTORNEY?

-An attorney or a lawyer (the terms “attorney” and “lawyer” are used interchangeably herein; it is not unusual for both terms to appear in the same sentence, but they refer to the same thing) is an individual who typically went to law school,[7] passed their state’s bar exam, and can, therefore, legally represent clients, practice law in court, take part in other legal proceedings, and offer legal advice directly pertaining to their client’s situation, among other duties.
+An attorney or a lawyer7The terms “attorney” and “lawyer” are used interchangeably in this post; it is not unusual for both terms to appear in the same sentence, but they generally refer to the same thing. is an individual who typically went to law school,8Some states do not require an individual to have gone to law school to become an attorney.
+States like California, Vermont, Virginia, and Washington only require that the individual pass the bar exam. passed their state’s bar exam and can, therefore, legally represent clients, practice law in court, take part in other legal proceedings, and offer legal advice directly pertaining to their client’s situation, among other duties.
 An attorney advises clients regarding their ongoing litigation, and they can explain the legal system to their clients.
 Being an attorney can be a very stressful job, and it is a big responsibility.

 WHAT IS A RETAINER?

 Attorneys are usually paid by retainer.
-A retainer is a type of compensation agreement between the attorney and a client, and it is used either for reserving the attorney’s employment or as compensation for future services.[8]
-To engage in a retainer agreement, a relatively larger amount of money is paid to the attorney upfront, but it does not go to the attorney until they earn the compensation.
-The retainer funds go into a trust account, not into the attorney’s bank account.
-The attorney receives compensation from the trust either periodically for services or after finishing the services contemplated in the attorney-client agreement that they executed with their client.
-Sometimes a client might even get money back after the completion of their case.
+A retainer is a type of compensation agreement between the attorney and a client, and it is used either for reserving the attorney’s employment or as compensation for future services.9Legal Information Institute, Retainer, https://www.law.cornell.edu/wex/retainer (last visited August 10, 2022) To engage in a retainer agreement, a relatively large amount of money is paid to the attorney upfront, but it does not go to the attorney until they earn the compensation.
+The retainer funds go into a trust account, not the attorney’s bank account.
+The attorney receives compensation from the trust either periodically for services or after finishing the services contemplated in the attorney-client agreement they executed with their client.
+Sometimes a client might even get money back after completing their case.
 Other times a client might have to pay a second retainer.

-Beyond retainers, some attorneys only work on a flat fee basis.
-This means that a client only pays one flat fee for the attorney’s legal services.
+Some attorneys only work on a flat fee basis.
+This means a client only pays one flat fee for the attorney’s legal services.
 The client does not get money back as they potentially could with a retainer, but they do not have to pay more than the flat fee.
-A flat-fee agreement is usually engaged in when an attorney is drafting things such as, but not limited to, a contract or a will.
-However, for matters such as criminal cases or divorce cases, it is typical to have to pay a retainer.
+A flat-fee agreement is usually used when an attorney is drafting things like a contract or a will.
+However, it is typical to have to pay a retainer for matters such as criminal cases or divorce cases.

 ADDITIONAL BENEFITS OF AN ATTORNEY

 Attorneys can research details, evidence, and relevant caselaw for certain cases.
-Attorneys are able to practice law in front of a judge, and they are trained in the judicial system.
-One major distinction between attorneys and paralegals is that attorneys are duly appointed officers of the court.
-This means that they have rights and duties in the courtroom, while a paralegal does not.
-Attorneys address witnesses, juries, and judges in order to advance their case.
-Attorneys can be general practitioners or have a focus in certain areas of the law; however, “[a] lawyer [usually] shall not state or imply that a lawyer is certified as a specialist in a particular field of law . . . .”[9]
-Therefore, although attorneys typically cannot advertise that they specialize in a certain field of law, they can focus in areas of law such as criminal law, real estate, corporate issues, estate planning, intellectual property, and even family law, among the many other areas of law in the legal system.
+Attorneys can practice law before a judge and are trained in the judicial system.
+One major distinction between attorneys and paralegals is that attorneys are duly appointed court officers.
+This means they have rights and duties in the courtroom, while paralegals do not.
+Attorneys address witnesses, juries, and judges to advance their cases.
+Attorneys can be general practitioners or have a focus on certain areas of the law; however, “[a] lawyer [usually] shall not state or imply that a lawyer is certified as a specialist in a particular field of law . . . .”10Casetext, Utah Rules of Professional Conduct 7.4, 7.4(d), https://casetext.com/rule/utah-court-rules/utah-rules-of-professional-conduct/information-about-legal-services/rule-74-communication-of-fields-of-practice (last updated July 19, 2022) Therefore, although attorneys typically cannot advertise that they specialize in a certain field of law, they can focus in areas of law such as criminal law, real estate, corporate issues, estate planning, intellectual property, and even family law, among the many other areas of law in the legal system.

 Attorneys focusing on particular fields of law are knowledgeable about the field in which they focus.
-Thanks to their educational background, attorneys can help in other areas of law as well.
-Again, attorneys usually cannot state or imply that they specialize in a specific area of law, unless: “(1) the lawyer has been certified as a specialist by an organization that has been approved by an appropriate state authority or that has been accredited by the American Bar Association[] and (2) the name of the certifying organization is clearly identified in the communication.”[10]
-Therefore, excepting the circumstances established in the foregoing Rule 7.4(d)(1) and (2), an attorney cannot advertise that they “specialize” in an area or areas of law, but they can state that they focus in certain areas of law.
+Thanks to their educational background, attorneys can also help in other areas of law.
+Again, attorneys usually cannot state or imply that they specialize in a specific area of law unless: “(1) the lawyer has been certified as a specialist by an organization that has been approved by an appropriate state authority or that has been accredited by the American Bar Association[] and (2) the name of the certifying organization is clearly identified in the communication.”
+11Id. at 7.4(d)(1) and (2) Therefore, excepting the circumstances established in the preceding Rule 7.4(d)(1) and (2), an attorney cannot advertise that they “specialize” in an area or areas of law, but they can state that they focus in certain areas of law.

 SHOULD YOU HIRE AN ATTORNEY OR A PARALEGAL?

 While it might seem that paralegals and attorneys have similar jobs, there are a few crucial differences.
-As established hereinabove, paralegals cannot provide legal advice or practice law.
+As established above, paralegals cannot provide legal advice or practice law.
 An attorney is a good fit if you are unsure what to file or what your options are regarding your case.
-A paralegal would be a good fit if you need help:
+A paralegal will be a good fit if you need help:

-- drafting legal documents in a professional and appropriate manner; and/or
+• drafting legal documents professionally and appropriately; and/or

 If you are not sure who would be the best fit for your situation, just ask Altiorem!
-Altiorem is happy to help you determine whether an attorney or a paralegal is the best fit for you.
+Altiorem is happy to help you determine whether an attorney or a paralegal fits you best.
 We are here for you and want to help you obtain the best outcome for your case.
 If it turns out that an attorney is a more appropriate choice for you, we are happy to refer you to an attorney in our network.
-Alternatively, if we think that we can get the best outcome for your case without an attorney, we will let you know.
+Alternatively, we will let you know if we think we can get the best outcome for your case without an attorney.
 Ultimately, however, the decision is up to you.
-If you know what you want drafted for your case, Altiorem can help you.
+If you know what you want to be drafted for your case, Altiorem can help you.
 If you choose us, we will zealously fight for you and your case every step of the way.

 CONTACT US TODAY!